-I can eat the squash just like this, seasoned with just some salt and pepper.
+I can eat the squash just like this, seasoned with just some salt and black pepper.
 It’s so sweet and delicious when it’s roasted.
 But, we’re making soup so…

 Once the acorn squash is roasted and peeled you can keep it in the refrigerator for two to three days.
-Or, you can freeze it up to three months.
+Or, you can freeze it for up to three months.

 How to Make the Soup

 Once you have your roasted squash it’s time to make soup!
 Since the soup is pureed you don’t have to worry too much about chopping the onions and garlic.
-No perfectly diced veggies required!
+No perfectly diced veggies are required!
 Slice the onions into chunks and roughly chop the garlic.

 - Add the roasted squash – I cut it into chunks before adding it to the pot.
 Give it all a good stir.